95+ Rare colors to intrigue and inspire

 Shades of gray, from dark to light.

-Rare shades of gray include:
+Rare shades of gray

 1. battleship – a medium gray with a bluish tint, often associated with naval ships